earino/hosting_a_panel/README.md

 ### Get Feedback

 Reaching out to your panelists a few days later for feedback as to how the panel could have been better is a really useful thing.
 Once they've had a few days to think, they may be able to give you really great candid feedback about how the experience could have been better.
 The biggest predictor of running a panel is having run a previous panel.
 So now that you're probably going to run a second panel, it's time to get really great at it.
+As a final thing, send one last thank you email, if there is a link to the recording, make sure to include it.
+This was a great shared experience, and being thankful makes it even more special.

+Mark that you sent thanks in the spreadsheet.

 ### Feeling Great